Staff Bios & Contact Information

 Aloha!

-My name is Kym Hogan, and I come to SPS with a 14-year background in teaching college-level English as a Second Language and Academic Writing.
+My name is Kym Hogan, and I come to SPS with a 14-year background in teaching college-level English as a Second Language, academic writing, and pubic speaking.
 I have been lucky enough to teach English not only in the US but in other parts of the world including Indonesia and El Salvador.

 I spent the last 5 years living and working in Hawaii, where I grew to love hiking and spending time in nature.
 As a result, I created an aina-based (place-based) writing curriculum in my college classes centered around how traditional Hawaiian values can positively impact sustainability and the environmental preservation concerns facing the islands.